 Yes.
 Remember, this survey is establishing how well the school is meeting expectations.
 Just because you don’t offer something doesn’t mean your stakeholders don’t have expectations in that area (nor does it imply that you should start offering it).

 We can provide a web link for this group.
-However, in that case we aren’t able to send reminders or monitor who has or hasn’t completed the survey.
-If it is necessary to use a single web link for this group, we recommend arranging for students to take the survey all at one time or during a specific class.
-If this is the scenario that best meets your needs, be sure to select the web link for students option when you register for the survey.
+However, in that case we are not able to send reminders or monitor who has or has not completed the survey.
+We recommend arranging for students to take the survey all at one time or during a specific class.
+Teachers or advisors will distribute the link to the students.
+Web links are available for the student version only.

 We found that the trustee group was often too small to be statistically significant, and schools often placed too much weight on responses from such a small group.
 We also found that alumni were often too far removed, by geography or years, to appropriately comment on the current status of the school.
 Alumni reflections on their experiences can cloud the present day picture of the school.
 Trustees and alumni who are parents of current students can be included in the parent survey group.